It was 12:30 a.m. on a Sunday last December when my cellphone woke me up from a dead sleep.

 When we got home at 10:30 a.m. that Sunday morning, the parents of Jane’s friends began calling, and I pieced together what had happened.
 Egged on by the “cool” sophomores, freshman Jane had downed seven vodka shots.
 Not knowing what she was doing, she passed out before she even knew she was drunk.

 In 2013, there were roughly 119,000 emergency department visits in the U.S. by underage drinkers, according to the CDC.
-I never want to know the statistics about teenage alcohol poisoning so personally again.
+So many people are living these alcohol poisoning stories.
+I know I never want to know the statistics about teenage alcohol poisoning so personally again.